OpenLMIS/openlmis-ui-components/docs/conventions-javascript.md

 Almost everything in the OpenLMIS-UI is Javascript.
 These are general guidelines for how to write and test your code.

 General conventions:
-* All code should be within an [immedately invoked scope](https://github.com/johnpapa/angular-styleguide/tree/master/a1#iife)
+* All code should be within an [immediately invoked scope](https://github.com/johnpapa/angular-styleguide/tree/master/a1#iife)
 * *ONLY ONE OBJECT PER FILE*
 * Variable and function names should be written in camelCase
 * All Angular object names should be written in CamelCase